 the telescope to reach the ambient seeing.
 (7)

-Try this link for the latest on
+Try this link for some good

 page for more on Active & Adaptive Optics.